Briefs and lower court materials here.

-Here are the materials in Landreth v.
+Here is the petition in Bales v.
 United States:

 Lower court materials here.

 Here is the opinion in Lummi Tribe v.
 United States (Fed.
 Cir.).
 An excerpt:

 [W]e conclude that because neither the Claims Court nor this court previously adjudicated Lummi’s breach of contract, breach of fiduciary duty, and breach of trust claims, the Claims Court erred by dismissing Lummi’s entire case.

 From the Federal Circuit Court of Appeals:

 And, contrary to UMN’s arguments, Saint Regis did not

 base its reasoning on implied abrogation of tribal sovereign

 immunity.
 Instead, Saint Regis concluded that IPR was an